 No. MelaPro Dx is considered a laboratory developed test, as defined by the FDA, and is regulated by CMS under CLIA.
-New River Labs, LLC meets the requirements under CLIA to perform high complexity clinical laboratory testing.

 Yes.
 MelaPro Dx is a clinically validated test for melanocytic skin lesions.
 The test objectively differentiates between malignant melanomas and benign nevi with a sensitivity of 98% and a specificity of 99%.
 Clinical validation was performed with 545 cutaneous melanocytic lesion specimens.
 MelaPro Dx is validated for seven (7) melanoma subtypes (acral lentiginous, desmoplastic, lentigo maligna, nevoid, nodular, Spitzoid, and superficial spreading), three (3) benign nevus subtypes (acral, conventional, and Spitz), and metastatic melanoma.